docs/svelte/01-introduction/01-overview.md

 Useful for:

-- Reinstantiating components when values change
+- Reinstantiating components when a value changes

 - Triggering transitions on value changes: